BEARDED COLLIE CLUB PLATINUM JUBILEE OPEN SHOW

 The Club Secretary (or other non CC giver) will use an independent online selection programme as approved by the General Committee.
 All the names on our A1 list will be entered and the programme will be asked to select an initial 24 judges names, 12 names to judge Dogs and 12 names for Bitches.
 The Secretary will check the availability of those selected and more names will be randomly chosen if necessary to provide the 24 required.
 These names will then form the list for ballot.
 In line with the current procedure, the winner of the ballot will get the choice of the July or December show for the sex they have won, with second place being offered the alternative show.
 Should such an invited judge no longer be eligible when the ballot is drawn the Secretary will proceed to invite the next down the list.
 The process for inviting a Referee remains unchanged.

-The Health pages have now been updated to include health information for guidance in respect of Elbow Dysplasia.
+These have now been updated to include health information for guidance in respect of Elbow Dysplasia.
 You can find this new information here.

 The Bearded Collie Club's Judges Sub-Committee has recently agreed changes to the Qualifications for the Club's Judging Lists and full details can be found at jsc.php.